Every day, billions of people rely on coffee not just as a cost-effective pick-me-up but also as a potential aid in hair loss treatments.

 How often should I use caffeine shampoo?

-How long before I see desired results from caffeine shampoo?
+How long is it before I see results from caffeine shampoo?

 For better hair health, one must also consider lifestyle and medical conditions (if any).
 If one is suffering from hair loss, especially if it is sudden or unexpected, seek immediate consultation with a health care professional.